Escape Velocity: Chapter 3 – A brief history of the Orion Arm

 Dan Wild

-Tales from the Outer Rim: Book 3 They filed out of the hall, bustling with excitement.
+Tales from the Orion Arm: Book 3 They filed out of the hall, bustling with excitement.
 A bearded young man in hipster jeans, brows furrowed, chatted to a young Sirian woman, who gave him her full attention.
 Everyone gives Zeen Crawdex their full attention.
 Crawdex looked around as if someone had called his name, or …

 Alpha Centauri: Two bright princesses and a red dwarf